Clients

 Java Client Library

-The Java client library provides an easy access to the Jolokia agent from within Java.
-Since JSR-160 connectors themselves provide Java based remote access to MBeans one might wonder about the benefits of a Jolokia Java binding.
+Sure, JSR-160, JMX Remote API also provides a Java based remote access to MBeans and one might wonder about the benefits of another Jolokia Java binding.
 There are several, though:

 • It provides a typeless access to remote MBeans.
 The big advantage is that for any non-OpenMBean access to custom typed objects is still possible without having the type information locally in the classpath.